turbot/steampipe-plugin-scaleway/docs/index.md

 select * from scaleway_qa.scaleway_object_bucket
 ```

-You can multi-account connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
+You can create multi-project connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
 Aggregators allow you to query data from multiple connections for a plugin as if they are a single connection.

 ```hcl
 connection "scaleway_all" {